 As a Dalyell Scholar, you will have early access to more advanced units of study in your chosen field (acceleration units) and enrichment units outside of your discipline that enhance the depth and breadth of your study.

 Acceleration units count towards your program, major(s) or minor(s) but don't count towards your Dalyell stream requirements of taking 12 credit points of Dalyell units.
 Your Dalyell coordinator can guide you on opportunities available.

 Enrichment units give you access to units outside your area of study and up to two years beyond your current level of enrolment, which you do not need to have completed prerequisites for.
 You can select from the list of Dalyell stream enrichment units that will be available in the Interdisciplinary Studies Handbook.
-To select a unit from the enrichment list, you will need to apply for special permission through Sydney Student.
+When you go to select a unit from the enrichment list, you will be prompted to submit an enrolment exception request.

 As a Dalyell Scholar you are expected to maintain a cross-semester average mark (CSAM) of 75 for every full-time year of study or equivalent.